MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-calling.md

 > [!NOTE]
 > You must have Microsoft Teams admin privileges to restrict calling in Dynamics 365 Remote Assist.

-You can restrict calling by creating a new Microsoft Teams policy, and then assign that policy to the appropriate users.
+To restrict calling, first you create a new Microsoft Teams policy, and then you assign that policy to the appropriate user(s).

 > [!TIP]
 > You can also assign policies to groups.
 [Learn more](https://docs.microsoft.com/microsoftteams/assign-policies-users-and-groups)